 Breast milk storage: Do's and don'ts

-If you're breast-feeding and going back to work or looking for more flexibility, you're probably considering using a breast pump.
-Once you start pumping, it's important to know how to safely store your expressed milk.
+If you're breastfeeding and going back to work or looking for more flexibility, you may be considering using a breast pump.
+And once you start pumping, it's important to know how to safely store your expressed milk.
 Consider these do's and don'ts for breast milk storage.

 What kind of container should I use to store expressed breast milk?

 Before expressing or handling breast milk, wash your hands with soap and water.
-Then store the expressed milk in a clean, capped glass or hard plastic, BPA-free container.
+Then store the expressed milk in a clean, capped food-grade glass container or hard plastic container that's not made with the chemical bisphenol A (BPA).
 You can also use special plastic bags designed for milk collection and storage.

 Don't store breast milk in disposable bottle liners or plastic bags designed for general household use.